Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Introduction

-We introduce and study {\sc Windrose Planarity}, a notion of planarity that naturally generalizes upward planarity.
+We introduce and study \emph{windrose planarity}, a notion of planarity that naturally generalizes upward planarity.
 While upward planarity considers only two cardinal points (North and South), windrose planarity distinguishes four directions (\NorthEast, \NorthWest, \SouthWest, and \SouthEast), which we denote by the symbols $\Scalednearrow, \Scalednwarrow, \Scaledswarrow$, and~$\Scaledsearrow$, respectively.
 More formally, let $G$ be a graph and suppose that, for each vertex~$v$ of~$G$, its neighbors are partitioned into four (possibly empty) sets $\Nur(v)$, $\Nul(v)$, $\Ndl(v)$, and~$\Ndr(v)$.
-A drawing of $G$ is {\em windrose-planar} if it is planar, edges are drawn as curves that are both $x$- and $y$-monotone, and, for each vertex $v$, the vertices in $\Nur(v)$, $\Nul(v)$, $ \Ndl(v)$, and~$\Ndr(v)$ lie \NorthEast, \NorthWest, \SouthWest, and \SouthEast of $v$, respectively; see Fig.~\ref{fig:example} for an illustration.
-Note that, in order for a windrose-planar drawing of the graph in Fig.~\ref{fig:example} to exist, the embedding has to be changed.
+A drawing of $G$ is \emph{windrose-planar} if it is planar, edges are drawn as curves that are both $x$- and $y$-monotone, and, for each vertex $v$, the vertices in $\Nur(v)$, $\Nul(v)$, $ \Ndl(v)$, and~$\Ndr(v)$ lie \NorthEast, \NorthWest, \SouthWest, and \SouthEast of $v$, respectively; see Fig.~\ref{fig:example} for an illustration.
+The problem {\sc Windrose Planarity} takes as input a graph $G$ with a partition of its vertices into sets $\Nur(v)$, $\Nul(v)$, $\Ndl(v)$, and~$\Ndr(v)$, and asks to test the existence of a windrose-planar drawing.
+Note that, in order to obtain a windrose-planar drawing of the graph in Fig.~\ref{fig:example}, the embedding has to be changed.
 However, even windrose-planar drawings with the same embedding might be very different; see Fig.~\ref{fig:windrose-ambiguous} for two windrose-planar drawings of the same cycle.
-While upward-planar drawings represent {\em one} partial order, windrose-planar drawings can be used to represent {\em two} independent partial orders, given through the same edges.
+While upward-planar drawings represent \emph{one} partial order, windrose-planar drawings can be used to represent \emph{two} independent partial orders, given through the same edges.